raphael-proust/raphael-proust.github.io/cv.md

 ## Projects at Cambridge Coding Academy and Cambridge Spark

-Cambridge Coding Academy ([via wayback machine](http://web.archive.org/web/20200921170235/https://cambridgecoding.com/)) and [Cambridge Spark](https://cambridgespark.com/) are twin companies that provide teaching and training in programming, data analysis, machine learning, etc.
+Cambridge Coding Academy ([via wayback machine](http://web.archive.org/web/20200921170235/https://cambridgecoding.com/)) and [Cambridge Spark](https://cambridgespark.com/) were twin companies that provided teaching and training in programming, data analysis, machine learning, etc.
-The former organises courses for teenagers; the latter for professionals.
+The former organised courses for high-schoolers; the latter for professionals.

 I started working for the companies as they were set up.
-When I finished my PhD, I started full time employment for these companies and worked on the projects listed below.
+Later, when I finished my PhD, I started full time employment for these companies and worked on the projects listed below.

 - **Student evaluation system**